kmeagle1515/Realtime-Emotion-Recognition-of-audio/README.md

 Mrunal Kshirsagar

 # About the project
-Our task is to implement Digital Signal Processing in Realtime.
+Our main task is to implement Digital Signal Processing in Realtime.

 Parts of the project:
 1. Dataset Collection